Resolve Conflicts

 Resolving the conflict

-Use your favourite text editor to open the file.
+Use your favorite text editor to open the file.
 The editor will show you the conflict.
 Git actually added the conflict description into the README.md file.

 The end of the file now looks like this: